Ty-fxtech/f-x.tech/.github/readme.md

 - HTTPS is enforced on non-vanity domains, so https:// or -L must be supplied to those curl invocations
 - cmd invocations seems to block user input (due to how far down the matrix it goes)
    >Workaround: Use powershell invocation instead for user input scripts
+- cmd.exe invocations give an final error as the original pipe is interupted "curl: (23) Failure writing output to destination"

 ## todo: